railduino/zeroconf-lookup/README.md

 ### Configuration

-**to be added - call zeroconf_lookup -h or check the source code - sorry I'm still working on it**
+**to be added - call `zeroconf_lookup -h` or check the source code - sorry I'm still working on it**

 # Installation

 For installing the *native host* program, see the INSTALL.md file in this directory.

-## Installation – Firefox and CHrome / Chromium WebExtension
+## Installation – Firefox and Chrome / Chromium WebExtension

 To install the *browser extension* search for **zeroconf** in the appropriate app stores.